 Electrical receptacle or box extenders are required when adding depth to a wall as per article 314.20 in the National Electrical Code (NFPA 70).
 Electrical boxes are required to be flush with the finished surface to prevent any sparks from getting onto combustible wall materials and also to support the wiring device.

-Often I find that the old original plastic electrical box is in need of replacing.
-In a kitchen I prefer to use adjustable boxes so I can adjust the electrical box to be at the perfect depth.
+Often I find that the old original plastic electrical box is in need of replacing, in which case I use adjustable boxes so I can adjust the electrical box to be at the perfect depth when the wall is finished.

 Below you can see the process that I went through to accommodate the new kitchen cabinet arrangement with electrical outlets.